psteichen/clusil-website/_events/blockchain-series---installment-#5.md

 ##### Where

-Security made in Lëtzebuerg, HSBC building 2nd floor, 16 boulevard d’Avranches, Luxembourg
+Security made in Lëtzebuerg, 16 boulevard d’Avranches, L-1160 Luxembourg